playground-xyz/dataengineer-interview-test/Solution/README.md

 5. Compare the sales revenue of on current period against previous period?

 dw_reportinqueries.sql
 This script contains queries that helps business make executive decisions.
-Queries uses customer order star schema dimensional model and provides same analytical insigts as ReportQueries.sql.
+Queries uses customer order star schema dimensional model and provides same analytical insight as ReportQueries.sql.
 When compared to ReportQueries.sql, these queries uses less join to answer the above questions thus providing better read performance.
-This is one of the benefit of denormalising table and star schema dimensional model.
+This is one of the benefit of denormalization and star schema dimensional model.

 ## Customer account classification
-Customer account balance can be classified into 3 groups by creating a accbalance table and establishing one to many relationship with customer table.
+Customer account balance can be classified into 3 groups by creating a 'accbalance' table and establishing one to many relationship with customer table.
 This solution satisfy 3rd normal form.
 In future if more than 3 groups are required for classification, this solution can easily scale to meet the requirement without any data quality issue.

 ![](images/CustomerAccountBalanceGroup.png)

 ## Add revenue per line item
-This can be achieved by denormalising orders and lineitem tables into a single table as shown below. o_totalprice is the revenue for the order per line item
+This can be achieved by denormalization of orders and lineitem tables into a single table as shown below. 'o_totalprice' is the revenue column for order per line item

 ![](images/revenueperlineitem.png)

 ## Convert the dates to be distributed over the last 2 years

 Data can be distributed over the last 2 years through partitioning.
-For instance below query will partiton the orders table on the order date column.
+For instance below query will partition the orders table on the order date column.

 ```
 CREATE TABLE orders (